rstudio/education.rstudio.com/content/blog/2020-05-29-my-organization-s-first-r-package-workshop-at-rstudio-conf-2020/index.markdown

 We were thrilled to deliver our workshop, “My Organization’s First R Package,” at `rstudio::conf(2020L)`.
 Packages are the [fundamental unit of shareable code in R](https://r-pkgs.org/), and the modern ecosystem for developing and sharing packages is efficient and user-friendly.
 While many R packages are distributed through CRAN, they are also useful for sharing code within your organization, [organizing](https://github.com/benmarwick/rrtools) [analysis](https://zenartofrpkgs.netlify.app) [projects](https://emilyriederer.netlify.app/post/rmarkdown-driven-development/), and [deploying data science products](https://thinkr-open.github.io/golem/).

 Many great resources exist for learning R package development, including the [R Packages book](https://r-pkgs.org/) and workshops like [Building Tidy Tools](https://education.rstudio.com/blog/2020/02/conf20-tidy-tools/).
-Our workshop was unique, however, in that it focused on developing R packages for use within your organization--whether you’re a data science team, an academic research lab, or a lone R user in a sea of [Excel users](https://education.rstudio.com/blog/2020/02/conf20-r-excel/).
+Our workshop was unique, however, in that it focused on developing R packages for use within your organization---whether you’re a data science team, an academic research lab, or a lone R user in a sea of [Excel users](https://education.rstudio.com/blog/2020/02/conf20-r-excel/).
 We taught participants how to use devtools, usethis, and other useful package development tools to develop and share R packages for internal use.
 We made R packages for two fictional organizations, AVALANCHE and Intendo, to learn best practices in R development and useful tricks for internal packages.

 ## Day 1